dplanitzer/Serena/Commands/sh/README.md

 #### ECHO str1 str2 ...

-Prints the given strings followed by a newline to standard out.
+Prints the given list of strings separated by single space characters to standard out.
+The list of strings is followed by a single newline character.

+#### HISTORY

+Prints the contents of the shell history to standard out.
+Each history entry is printed as a separate line.
+The entries are printed in the order of newest to oldest.

 #### LIST [path]